You can download the Government as 'Smart Client' Chapter 6 - Appendix as a PDF or find the full text below.

-Private Finance Initiative (PFI): A procurement process where private sector consortia bids to provide and manage public buildings, usually on a 25-year contact.
+Private finance initiative (PFI): A procurement process where private sector consortia submit bids to provide and manage public buildings, usually on a 25-year contract.

 Procurement: the management of and stewardship for the construction of a building or infrastructure.
 Procurement involves not just the contractual method but also the execution of a built project from idea to delivery and onto operation and audit.

 Procurement Strategy: Method of project delivery detailing the participant’s methods and outcomes necessary to complete the project strategy.

 Project Budget: An amount established by the client which represents the total available funds for the project including building costs, provisional sums, escalation, contingency sums, consultant’s fees, GST, furniture and equipment, approval costs and any other cost, allowance or item defined by the client.